 About 'sports' massage...

 Contrary to popular belief, it doesn't *have* to hurt!
 It's also not just for sporty types.
-'Sports' massage uses exactly the same basic massage techniques as other types of massage, although we may have a few extra tricks up our collective sleeves for when they're needed.
+'Sports' massage uses the same basic massage techniques as other types of massage, although we may have a few extra tricks up our collective sleeves for when they're needed.
 So while it's true that treating injured or stressed soft tissues is more often than not going to be a bit sore, it's not just about the pressure, with less often being more.
-So don't be put off by the term 'sports massage' if you're looking for something more gentle: ultimately it's all just massage, and every session is tailored to the individual.
+So don't be put off by the label 'sports massage' if you're looking for something a bit more gentle: ultimately, what I do is 'massage', with each session tailored to the individual.

 I work primarily on a massage table, using a non-scented, non-greasy hypoallergenic oil or massage wax.
 A massage chair is available to those for whom the table is not practical or desirable.